Learning Transfer Operators by Kernel Density Estimation: Abstract

 \section{Abstract}

 Inference of transfer operators from data is often formulated as a classical problem that hinges on the Ulam method.
-The usual description, which we will call the Ulam-Galerkin method, is in terms of projection onto basis functions that are characteristic functions supported over a fine grid of rectangles.
-In these terms, the usual Ulam-Galerkin approach can be understood as density estimation by the histogram method.
-Here we show that the problem can be recast in statistical density estimation formalism.
-This recasting of the classical problem, is a perspective that allows for an explicit and rigorous analysis of bias and variance, and therefore toward a discussion of the mean square error.
+The conventional description, known as the Ulam-Galerkin method, involves projecting onto basis functions represented as characteristic functions supported over a fine grid of rectangles.
+From this perspective, the Ulam-Galerkin approach can be interpreted as density estimation using the histogram method.
+In this study, we recast the problem within the framework of statistical density estimation.
+This alternative perspective allows for an explicit and rigorous analysis of \gls{bias} and variance, thereby facilitating a discussion on the mean square error.
+Through comprehensive examples utilizing the logistic map and a Markov map, we demonstrate the validity and effectiveness of this approach in estimating the eigenvectors of the Frobenius-Perron operator.
+We compare the performance of \gls{hde} and \gls{kde} methods and find that \gls{kde} generally outperforms \gls{hde} in terms of accuracy.
+However, it is important to note that \gls{kde} exhibits limitations around boundary points and jumps.
+Based on our research findings, we suggest the possibility of incorporating other density estimation methods into this field and propose future investigations into the application of \gls{kde}-based estimation for high-dimensional maps.
+These findings provide valuable insights for researchers and practitioners working on estimating the Frobenius-Perron operator and highlight the potential of density estimation techniques in this area of study.